What is dementia? We explain what dementia is

 But there are other forms of dementia.
 You can find a list of other dementia here

-Just click below to start to play the video on what is dementia.
+Watch the video on what is dementia.

 We have many more videos on dementia and what its like to live with somebody with the condition.
-You can also read about how to care for somebody with dementia and how some of the many UK organisations help carers and sufferers with day-to-day living.
+You can read about how to care for somebody with dementia and how some of the many UK organisations help carers and sufferers with day-to-day living.